 Is your WordPress website having high bounce rate?

-Here are some of the efficient ways elaborated which will help you to reduce bounce rate of your WordPress website.
+You need to implement some of the efficient and actionable tips that can help you increase page views and reduce bounce rate of your WordPress website.

 What is bounce rate of a website?